Here's what will replace loot boxes in Rocket League

 Personally, I'd rather buy credits and craft the specific item I want instead of buying keys, opening crates, and getting nothing I want—usually at 2 am, when I really shouldn't be spending money on anything.
 That said, I'm already one of the people who buys keys (against my better judgement), rather than one of the people who benefits from key purchasers.

 Psyonix will announce more about the end of crates in the coming months.
-Prior to the switchover, they're releasing one last crate, the Vindicator Crate, this week on October 3.
+Prior to the switchover, it's releasing one last crate, the Vindicator Crate, this week on October 3 (the car at the top of this post is one of the items it'll contain).
 It's up to you whether to throw keys at it, or wait for it and all your other crates to turn into blueprints.

-Rocket Passes will continue as per usual, the only difference being that they'll cost credits instead of keys after the change.
+Rocket Passes will continue as per usual, the only difference being that the premium passes will cost credits instead of keys after the change.
 The Esports Shop, which uses its own special currency, will also go on unchanged.

 You can find a few more details, such as what's happening with the current 'trade in' system (which is distinct from player trading), in the announcement post.
 Pricing on credits and blueprints is yet to be announced, and will partially determine whether the reaction from Rocket League players is overall positive or negative.